jidongxiao/CSCI1200-DataStructures/lectures/optimization/map_erase/README.md

 [map_erase_slow.cpp](map_erase_slow.cpp) [map_erase_fast.cpp](map_erase_fast.cpp)

-Both programs just creates a map containing 1 millions integers, and then erase these 1 millions integers.
+Both programs just create a map containing 1 millions integers, and then erase these 1 millions integers.
 As can be seen from the following results, erasing by iterators is much faster than erasing by key.

 ```console
 $g++ map_erase_slow.cpp -o map_erase_slow